1point618/codename-exemplar/modules/i3_bugediting.md

 USER COMMENTS W/ `HELP`

-Sure thing `@user`!
+Sure thing @sabinamehmedovic!
 I wanted to push you because you'd learned the rest so quickly, but this trips everyone up the first time they try it.
 What you need to do is follow the instructions below.

+Hey @sabinamehmedovic, it looks like you commited to `master`, not a bugfix branch.
+This is bad because [placeholder text].
+Try again following the directions below.

 1. Click on the repo name.
   ![Repo Name](https://raw.githubusercontent.com/1point618/codename-exemplar/master/img/repo-name.png)